CBZ-D-velop/Ansible-Playbook-Tool-Bootstrap-Playbook/README.md

 # From AWX / Tower
 ---

-input_bootstrap_playbook_user: "lordrobincbz" # The user for the bootstrap playbook
+input_bootstrap_playbook_user: "root" # The user for the bootstrap playbook
 input_bootstrap_playbook_base_path: "../../bootstraped_playbooks" # The base path for the playbooks, relative to the playbook location

 input_bootstrap_playbook_meta_author: "Lord Robin Crombez" # The author of the bootstrap playbook